randomsgithubaccount/MMX-MF-Resurgence-Project/README.md

 # MMXMF
-A continuation of MegaZX51's Mega Man X Maverick's Fury for PC
+A continuation of MegaZX51's Mega Man X Maverick's Fury Made in GameMaker LTS